Eclipses: What Is the Penumbra?

 However, even a total solar eclipse can look like a partial solar eclipse in some locations.
 The total phase of the eclipse can only be seen from within the Moon's umbra, which only covers a small area on the Earth's surface.
 Since the Moon's umbra is always surrounded by a penumbra, the eclipse appears partial if you are just outside the spot where the umbra hits.
-For example, the total solar eclipse in August 2017, also known as the Great American Eclipse, appeared as a partial eclipse in most areas in the US and Canada.
+For example, the total solar eclipse on April 8, 2024 will appear as a partial eclipse in most areas in the US, Canada, Mexico, and many other countries.

 How Dark Is the Moon's Penumbra?